Bond yields rise as French, Spanish votes overshadowed in Fed week

 closely scrutinised.

-If the Fed hikes too much too quickly, the U.S. recovery may
+If the Fed hikes too much too quickly, the economy may not

-be at risk.
-If it hikes too slowly, inflation may run out of
+be able to take it.
+If it hikes too slowly, inflation may run

 "Maybe there's some position adjustment in the market ...